nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/how-to-upgrade-tomcat-on-windows.md

 ./upgrade_tomcat7.sh c:/nuxeo-server-8.10-tomcat
 ```

-## How to check Tomcat new version is installed and launched ?
+## How to check Tomcat new revision is installed and launched ?
 ```
 nuxeoctl console
 ```